Text-Anchored Score Composition: Tackling Condition Misalignment in Text-to-Image Diffusion Models: Related Work

 \textbf{Cross-Attention Modifications.}~The cross-attention mechanism has become a cornerstone of the text-to-image diffusion model, with several studies~\cite{hertz2022prompt, mokady2022null, tumanyan2022plug, parmar2023zero} employing this mechanism to execute a variety of image editing tasks.
 Notably, altering attention values has been suggested as an effective strategy for steering image generation, as exemplified in models such as StructureDiffusion~\cite{feng2022training} and Attend-and-Excite ~\cite{chefer2023attend}.
-By fine-tuning the attention values associated with objects, these training-free methodologies can enhance the recognition of previously ignored objects, thus augmenting the overall quality and pertinence of the generated images.
 During the generation process, Attend-and-Excite ~\cite{chefer2023attend} modifies the latent at each timestep by maximizing the attention value of designated tokens, thereby ensuring the synthesis of both objects in the final output.
 Conversely, StructureDiffusion~\cite{feng2022training} disassembles the text input into hierarchical levels and consolidates them through cross-attention computation.
+Several studies have also employed cross-attention mechanisms to precisely regulate the positioning of specific contents or objects within images~\cite{chen2024training, xie2023boxdiff, ge2023expressive, kim2023dense}.
 Nevertheless, these methodologies exhibit diminished efficacy in addressing the dominance issue when confronted with multiple conditions.
 More critically, they often stumble upon ambiguity, as illustrated in Figure~\ref{fig-intro}, where users are incapable of controlling the specific region for object generation.
-To overcome this challenge, our method proposes a decompose and realign strategy that disentangles conflicting conditions and aligns them using attention, thereby resolving this problem.